 There are many beautiful things to do in Phu Quoc.
 First, of course, is spending quality time at the island's 20 or more gorgeous white sand beaches.

 Sao Beach is the most popular though you can find many less-crowded ones on your own.
 You can spend a day exploring the bounties of the Phu Quoc National Park, a UNESCO-designated biosphere reserve.

 Adventure seekers can hike, river raft, and kayak here.
 If you are interested in learning more about Vietnamese culture, head to one of Phu Quoc's quaint fishing villages, shop and eat at the Dinh Cau night market, and visit the Ho Quoc pagoda – the island's largest Buddhist temple.

-One of the most unique things to do in Phu Quoc is to ride the world’s longest cable car here.
-Connecting two very pretty islands, the Phu Quoc cable car ride lasts for 15 minutes and gives you an absolutely stunning view of the tropical islets.
+One of the unique things to do in Phu Quoc is to ride the world's longest cable car here.
+Connecting two beautiful islands, the Phu Quoc cable car ride lasts 15 minutes and gives you a stunning view of the tropical islets.

 Submitted By Soumya from Stories by Soumya

 ➡️ You can book this top-rated resort which includes breakfast by clicking here.